horaceg/bch-codes/README.md

 # bch-codes
-An implementation of BCH and Reed-solomon error-correcting codes
+An implementation of BCH and Reed-solomon error-correcting codes.
+This was originally built in 2015 in collaboration with Théo Stoskopf.

 ## Running a test
 This provides a way of